-Why and how we process data What data is processed Legal grounds Legal grounds that's publicly available online (like if your name appears in a local newspaper article) or from other public sources.
-Information from our trusted partners, such as from directory services who provide us with business information to be displayed on Google's services, or security
+Why and how we process data What data is processed Legal grounds for example, they can use that visit information to show you ads. can review and control activity data stored in your Google Account in My Activity.
+Location information, such as may be determined by GPS, IP address, and other data from sensors on or around your device, depending in part on your device and account settings.
+Information from publicly accessible sources, such as information that's publicly available online (like if your name appears in a local newspaper article) or from other public sources.
+Information from our trusted partners, such as from directory services who provide us with

-Why and how we process data What data is processed Legal grounds partners who provide us with information to protect against abuse.
-To measure performance - we use data for analytics and measurement to understand how our services are used.
-Examples of processing activities: • We analyse data The information processed will depend on how you use Google services and your settings, but could include the following: Things that you create or provide to us: The legal grounds for processing this information will depend on how you use Google services and your settings, but could include the following: • When necessary for our legitimate interests and those about your visits to our sites to do things like optimise product design. • We use data about the Content that you create, upload or receive (like of third parties, including to: • Understand how people use our ads that you interact with to help advertisers understand the performance of their photos, videos, emails, docs and spreadsheets).
-Google services to ensure and improve the performance of our services.
-For example, We use data about which places users click most on Google Earth to understand which features are popular and to identify Dashboard allows you to manage information associated with specific products. analysing usage of Google Translate to improve translation quality and increase the Google Search measures the number of times that a particular query has been made, and how users perceive the quality of their search Personal information that you provide to us when you create a Google Account (like your name availability of Translate in more languages.
-Detect, prevent or otherwise address fraud, abuse, security or technical issues with our results, to make Search more useful.
+Why and how we process What data is processed Legal grounds business information to be displayed on Google's services, or security partners who provide us with information to protect against abuse.
+To measure performance - We use data for analytics and measurement to understand how our services are used.
+Examples of processing activities: - We analyze data about your visits to our sites to do things like optimize product design. - We use data about the ads you interact with to help advertisers understand the performance of their ad campaigns. - We use data about which places users click most on Google Earth to understand which features are popular and to identify bugs. - Google Search measures the number of times a particular The information processed will depend on how you use Google services and your settings but could include the following: Things you create or provide to us: Content you create, upload, or receive (like photos, videos, emails, docs and spreadsheet s).
+Google Dashboard allows you to manage information associated with specific products.
+Personal information that you The legal grounds for processing this information will depend on how you use Google services and your settings but could include the following: • When necessary for our legitimate interests and those of third parties, including to: • Understand how people use our services to ensure and improve the performance of our services.
+For example, analyzing usage of Google Translate to improve translation quality and increase the availability of Translate in more languages.